1. Privacy Commitment

 - for other purposes related to our provision of business advisory services to you.

-- to any other member of the Bentleys Network (based either domestically or internationally) to allow them to provide you with services or to provide information about the services they provide or so they can assist us in providing applicable services to you;
+- to any other member of our Bentleys Group or other Bentleys Group to allow them to provide you with services or to provide information about the services they provide or so they can assist us in providing applicable services to you;

-- to the Australian Taxation Office, the Australian Securities and Investments Commission, the Inland Revenue Department, the Commerce Commission New Zealand and other government bodies as required by law or as necessary to provide services to you;
+- to the Australian Taxation Office, the Australian Securities and Investments Commission and other government bodies as required by law or as necessary to provide services to you;

 - to third parties with whom we are affiliated for the purpose of those third parties providing you with information about their services and promotions;